vineyard-bloom/vineyard-ground/README.md

 Creates a new entity and saves it to the database.
 Returns a copy of the new entity.

 #### `update(seed, changes): Promise<T>`

 Updates a record.

-`seed` can be either an id or a property with an id.
+`seed` can be either an id or an object with an id.

 `changes` is a dictionary of property key/value pairs to be changed.